jogama/6.111-project/docs/report_jogama.md

-,* this is the story of my git commits
-  * git gave me some peace of mind.
-While I was fastly coding the day of the presentation, I was able to get to a point where *something* worked!
-I committed, and kept going.
-Turns out that the things I did just broke the system.
-When presentation time came, I rolled back to the working commit, and presented what did work.

 * have a workflow section.
 You made many testbenches during your nexys-less days.
 Elaborate on gtkwave, emacs macros vs ISE for tedious testbenchmaking

 * I think this would be better done in chronological order, with a tools used section at the end.